First, an Inverter Refrigerator has nothing to do with a power inverter. This means the inverter refrigerator is not meant to run during a power cut.

 Here are some of the benefits of having an Inverter Refrigerator.

-• Less wear and tear of internal parts.
+- Less wear and tear of internal parts.

-• Balanced cooling as the compressor does not shut down at all
+- Balanced cooling, as the compressor does not shut down at all

-• Inverter Refrigerators often come with many other modern technologies which is a plus
+- Inverter Refrigerators often come with many other modern technologies, which is a plus

-Any Drawback Of Inverter Refrigerators?
+Any Drawbacks of Inverter Refrigerators?

 The only drawback I can think of is the servicing of inverter refrigerators.
-Since there is a microprocessor and a bunch of sensors, if anything goes bad, you need to spend a hefty amount to repair it.
+Since there is a microprocessor and a bunch of sensors, if anything goes wrong, you need to spend a hefty amount to repair it.
 You may also need to call a skilled technician to repair it.

 Conclusion: Shall I Buy An Inverter Refrigerator?